willemt/pearldb/README.rst

 Get
 ---
-You obtain a value by GET'ng the key.
+We obtain a value by GET'ng the key.

 In this case the key is "x".
-But you get a 404 if it doesn't exist.
+But we get a 404 if it doesn't exist.

 .. code-block:: bash